 - Most executive boards and commissions are created by federal law, state legislation, or executive order of the Governor.
 However, boards can also be created by other elected officials and administrators within the executive branch of state government.
 Each state board has a different role and membership requirements.
 The membership is outlined in the enabling document and is usually narrowly defined, often including requirements for political or geographic diversity.

 - There are several types of boards with differing authority.
 Policy boards set state policy.
 Advisory boards make recommendations to policy makers.
 Licensing boards have an advisory role and manage occupational licensing in the state.
 Nominating committees nominate individuals for various volunteer and fulltime positions in state government.

 - Anyone can apply for or recommend an individual for a vacancy on a state board or commission.
 A searchable electronic database, maintained in the Governor's office, contains information on citizens interested in public service.
-Applications are now taken on the Internet by using one of the board reports (Expiring Terms, Boards by Department, All Boards), navigating to the board you wish to apply to, and then clicking on the "Apply to Board" Button.
+Applications are now taken on the Internet by using one of the board reports, navigating to the board you wish to apply to, and then clicking on the "Apply to Board" Button.

 - The Governor believes that all citizens have the right to help shape public policy.
 Therefore, he maintains a general policy that board members serve only two terms on a board (approximately eight years), giving more citizens the opportunity to serve.
 However, after the first term expires, there is a review process before an official reappointment is extended.